 How to automate the import of your data via a CSV feed

-⚠️ This feature needs to be enabled for your account.
-Please contact your customer success manager to get access.
+⚠️ If this feature has not been enabled for your account, please contact your customer success manager to get access.

 💡Check out how to prepare your CSV for a successful import.
 We'll show you required fields and how to format your data correctly.